Claire Jefferson aka Stella Wulf

 Claire has tried her hand at many things including, waitressing, furniture stripping and restoration, music buyer for a city centre record store, and running her own green grocery business.
 She was also a backing singer in an R&B band in which her husband played guitar.
-In 1990 she returned to her abandoned art course to study Fashion and Textiles, and Interior Design, qualifying as an Interior Designer in 1994.
+In 1990 she returned to college to study Fashion and Textiles, and Interior Design, qualifying as an Interior Designer in 1994.
 In 2000 she and her husband bought a derelict ‘petit chateau’ at the foot of the Pyrenees.
 Living on site and tackling one room at a time, they are now, twenty years on, banging in the last nail and working on plans for a new-build project.

 Despite a lifelong love of poetry, Claire came to writing late in life in an epiphanic moment whilst painting doors.
 It became an obsession fuelled by Jo Bell’s 52 group, culminating in a Master’s Degree in Creative Writing, from Lancaster University.
 She writes under the pseudonym, Stella Wulf.